Deploy a Shared Image Gallery image to Windows Virtual Desktop

 Another thing we can do with Azure Image Builder, is push our image to a Shared Image Gallery.

-Let’s first dig into what a Shared Image Gallery is.
 It is a Gallery in which you can define Image Definitions.
 You can for example have a Definition for each golden image that you use for a hostpool.

 You can have an image definition for your helpdesk staff, with callcenter software and an incident management system, and another image definition for your system administrators with management tools deployed for example.